Musical Theater (PAMT)

 PAMT 121 Fundamentals of Music I for Musical Theatre Majors (3 credits)

 Designed for those who have had no previous musical training.
-A study of music notation, music theory; scales, keys, intervals, harmonization, transportation, triads and simple chord progressions.
-Students will receive ear training, learn how to compose their own simple musical compositions for piano, and learn to play beginning-level piano music at the keyboard.
+A study of music notation and music theory; scales, keys, intervals, harmonization, transposition, triads and functional harmony.
+Students will receive ear training, fundamental keyboard, and sight-singing skills with an emphasis on their practical uses in the musical theatre industry.
 Course Campus: NYC

 PAMT 122 Fundamentals of Music II (3 credits)